saturneric/GpgFrontend-Manual/src/content/docs/extra/dependencies.md

 ---
 title: Dependencies and Acknowledgements
-description: Libraries and third-party dependencies used by GpgFrontend, with their licenses and acknowledgements, including OpenSSL and libsodium.
+description: "Libraries and third-party dependencies used by GpgFrontend, with their licenses and acknowledgements, including OpenSSL and libsodium."
 sidebar:
   label: Dependencies
 ---